Could I Have Undiagnosed IBS?

 Medications and stimulants

-Other medications such as opiates, narcotics, antispasmodics and even trycyclic antidepressants such as amitriptyline can all cause poor gut motility, as can cigarette and cannabis use.
+Other medications such as opiates, narcotics, antispasmodics and even trycyclic antidepressants such as amitriptyline can all cause symptoms of poor gut motility, as can cigarette and cannabis use.
+Please contact your GP if you think other medications may be causing symptoms of poor gut motility.

 How Do I Know If I have SIBO